-Players Assistant Coach(es) Head Coach Athletic Director Principal
+Players Assistant Coach(es) Head Coach Athletic Director Principal Assistant to the Superintendent

 If there are any questions or concerns involving an aspect of the athletic program, the student-athlete or parent should first contact the appropriate coach.
 If there were no resolution, he or she would then go to the head coach and continue up the chain of command.